canonical/vanilla-framework/templates/docs/base/typography.md

 ## Font weights

-If you are using the variable Ubuntu font, you can use weights from 100 to 800.
+If you are using the variable Ubuntu font, it comes in six weights; thin, light, regular, medium, bold and extra bold.

 <div class="embedded-example"><a href="/docs/examples/base/font-weights/" class="js-example">
 View example of the Ubuntu font weights.